 - (c) The School Department will provide the testing kits and other protocols to all itinerant service providers.
-In addition, each provider will receive \$150 in year 2003-2004, \$175 in year 2004-2005, and \$200 in year 2005-2006 of the contract.
-These funds will be allocated to the primary school of the provider and the provider shall order and receive materials through the school (except that for school psychologists funds will be distributed through their department.) - (d) With the School Department approval of subject matter and provider, fifteen (15) contact hours of continuing education shall equal one (1) in-service credit for nurses, speech and language pathologists, school psychologists, pupil adjustment counselors, guidance counselors, occupational and physical therapists, vision teachers and, effective 9/1/2007, clinical social workers, and effective 9/1/12, lead sign language interpreters.

-- (e) For the group listed in the heading above a joint Union/Management Committee shall be created consisting of seven (7) union members appointed by the Union and seven (7) administrators appointed by the Superintendent. - (f) All occupational and physical therapists shall be provided documentation e.g. therapists logs or equivalent, once a year, of the number of students who have received services and the number of FTE therapists. - (g) All occupational therapists, physical therapists, Speech and Language Therapists, School Psychologists, Nurses, Adaptive Physical Education Specialists, Vision Teachers, and Social Workers will be reimbursed for their application and testing fees for National Board Certification.
+In addition, the BPS will budget \$200 per itinerant service provider for supplies related to their discipline.
+Itinerants will be surveyed by their supervisor for input in developing a departmental catalogue of approved supplies, Itinerant service providers, upon request, will receive \$200 per year in materials from this departmental catalogue. - (d) With the School Department approval of subject matter and provider, fifteen (15) contact hours of continuing education shall equal one (1) in-service credit for nurses, speech and language pathologists, school psychologists, district social workers, guidance counselors, occupational and physical therapists, vision teachers and, effective 9/1/2007, clinical social workers, and effective 9/1/12, lead sign language interpreters. - (e) For the group listed in the heading above a joint Union/Management Committee shall be created consisting of seven (7) union members appointed by the Union and seven (7) administrators appointed by the Superintendent. - (f) All occupational and physical therapists shall be provided documentation e.g. therapists logs or equivalent, once a year, of the number of students who have received services and the number of FTE therapists. - (g) All occupational therapists, physical therapists, Speech and Language Therapists, School Psychologists, Nurses, Adaptive Physical Education Specialists, Vision Teachers, and Social Workers will be reimbursed for their application and testing fees for National Board Certification.
 This reimbursement will be distributed upon successful completion of their respective national approval.
-From September 1, 2006 to August 31, 2010, the budget for this program will be \$15,000. - (h) Effective 9/1/07, a separate yearly budget will be allocated for the related service provider disciplines (including but not limited to, occupational, physical and speech and language therapies, vision services, psychology, adapted physical education, Guidance Counselors, Student Support Coordinators, and nurses), for planning and implementation of relevant professional development to satisfy contractual professional development requirements.
-The total budget will be \$15,000 for each of the following school years: 2007-2008, 2008-2009, 2009-2010.
-The funds will be divided proportionally among the different groups.
+From September 1, 2006 to August 31, 2010, the budget for this program will be \$15,000. - (h) A separate yearly budget will be allocated for the related service provider disciplines (Including but not limited to, occupational, physical and speech and language therapies, vision services, psychology, adapted physical education, Guidance Counselors, Student Support Coordinators, and nurses), for planning and implementation of relevant professional development to satisfy contractual professional development requirements.
 The BTU and administrative members of the joint union management committee will plan the allocation of these funds for discipline specific professional development.
-The BTU will provide space for the meetings to be held.
+The BTU will provide space for the meetings to be held when available.

-16. Student Support Coordinators
+18. Student Support Coordinators